-This DC Handbook is your main resource for all the requirements and components of the Distinguished Communicator certification process.
+This DC Handbook is your main resource for all the requirements and components of the Distinguished Communicator process.
 If you have any questions regarding your path to completion, refer to your tracking sheet and/or email your CxC Rep.

 - CI-Course Contract Document